TrueBabyChaise/ECS/README.md

 # ECS

-Litte Entity Component System in TS
+Litte Entity Component System in TS, tested using Electron